 Valencia Hardy grew up on the Near North Side and currently resides in Bronzeville.
 She received her initial training in community organizing in a series of leadership classes at the Lugenia Burns Hope Center led by Barack Obama.
 She has been active for a decade with Housing Bronzeville, helping to lead its fight for affordable homes on 500 city-owned vacant lots in her community.

 Valencia is most proud of ICE's progress in helping residents create mental health centers and steering youth towards civic responsibility and knowledge, as well as contributing to the Hope Center's affordable homeownership campaign.

 Vern Vader, ICE’s treasurer, grew up in the Logan Square community and currently resides with Pat in Montclare.
 During the 1980s, he was a founding Board member of the Northwest Neighborhood Federation, serving for eight years as its chair.
-He currently serves as a member of the Governing Commission of the Northwest Home Equity Assurance Program, helping to oversee the guaranteed home equity program that the Federation helped create.
+He served for six years as a member of the Governing Commission of the Northwest Home Equity Assurance Program, helping to oversee the guaranteed home equity program that the Federation helped create.

 Vern is most proud of ICE's work in taking on City Hall and helping them realize there is more than one way to solve a problem.

 Joyce grew up in West Humboldt Park and currently lives in the Norwood Park community.
 She served as chair of the Citizen Action Program's Anti-Crosstown Coalition in the early 1970s and helped bring local community organizing to the northwest side as a chair of the Organizing Committee for the Northwest Side, founded in 1976.
 She has worked for 30 years as a clinical therapist III at the city's North River Mental Health Center and is the current president of the Governing Commission of the North River Expanded Mental Health Services Program.

 She is most proud of ICE for stirring the "fire in the belly" of communities across the city.